-There are still hospitals that restrict a woman from labouring in the water if her membranes are ruptured.
+There are still hospitals that restrict a woman from laboring in the water if her membranes are ruptured.
 This is totally absurd based on the current and past literature.
-There is no evidence of an increase in infectious morbidity with or without ruptured membranes for women who labour and/or birth in water.
+There is no evidence of an increase in infectious morbidity with or without ruptured membranes for women who labor and/or birth in water.
 The oldest reference that researches the possibility of infection during a bath is mentioned in a 1960 American Journal of OB/GYN.
 Dr. Siegel posed the question, “Does bath water enter the vagina?”
-In his experiment he placed sterile cotton tampons into thirty women and them asked them to bath in iodinated water for a minimum of fifteen minutes.
+In his experiment, he placed sterile cotton tampons into thirty women and them asked them to bath in iodinated water for a minimum of fifteen minutes.
 In all cases when the tampons were removed, there was no iodine present.
-His conclusion states, “we can now stop restricting women from bathing in the later stages of pregnancy and labour.”
-Labouring mothers have an advantage when the baby is descending and moving out.
+His conclusion states, “we can now stop restricting women from bathing in the later stages of pregnancy and labor.”
+Laboring mothers have an advantage when the baby is descending and moving out.
 Nothing is moving up and in.
-Things that we put into labouring vaginas may cause an increase in infections, such as probes, fingers, amnihooks, scalp hooks, etc. Janet Rush, RN, and her Canadian group of investigators have conducted the only randomised controlled trial of the effects of water labour.
+Things that we put into laboring vaginas may cause an increase in infections, such as probes, fingers, amnihooks, scalp hooks, etc. Janet Rush, RN, and her Canadian group of investigators have conducted the only randomized controlled trial of the effects of water labor.
 They reported that there were no differences noted in the low rates of maternal and newborn signs of infection in women with ruptured membranes.

 Infection control, especially in a hospital setting, requires diligence and the following of strict protocols between and during births.
 Cleaning and maintaining all equipment used for a waterbirth will prevent the spread of infection.
-In a random study conducted at the Oregon Health Science University Hospital in 1999, cultures were done from the portable jetted birth pool before, during and after birth, as well as from the fill hose and water tap source.
-In all instances no bacteria cultured from the birth pool but the water tap did culture Pseudomonas.
-In a British study of 541 water labours no serious infections were reported during the three year period of data gathering.
+In a random study conducted at the Oregon Health Science University Hospital in 1999, cultures were done from the portable jetted birth pool before, during, and after birth, as well as from the fill hose and water tap source.
+In all instances, no bacteria cultured from the birth pool but the water tap did culture Pseudomonas.
+In a British study of 541 water labors no serious infections were reported during the three-year period of data gathering.
 Again, Pseudomonas aeruginosa, was the only persistent bacteria discovered in two babies who tested positive from ear swabs.
 No treatment was necessary.

 Some parents are concerned about mother-to-mother infections or contamination from viruses such as HIV or Hepatitis.
-There is no reason to restrict an HIV positive mother from labouring or giving birth in water.
+There is no reason to restrict an HIV-positive mother from laboring or giving birth in water.
 All evidence indicates that the HIV virus is susceptible to the warm water and cannot live in that environment.
 Universal precautions still need to be adhered to and proper cleaning of all the equipment after the birth needs to be carried out.